hyosubkim/bayes-toolbox/docs/docs/how-to-contribute.md

 # Contributing Guidelines

-Thank you for your interest in contributing to BST!
+Thank you for your interest in contributing to `bayes-toolbox`!
 This is an open-source project and everyone is welcome to contribute to it.
 As this project evolves and grows in size and scope, these guidelines will also evolve.
 However, for now we have some general guidelines to follow.

 **Did you find a bug?**

-- Please check the [Issues page](https://github.com/hyosubkim/bayesian-statistics-toolbox/issues) first to see if it has already been reported.
+- Please check the [Issues page](https://github.com/hyosubkim/bayes-toolbox/issues) first to see if it has already been reported.
 - If the bug has not been reported, please open a new Issue.

 **Did you write a patch that fixes a bug?**